 The main drawback of this product is that it may start to block tubes and passages with some solid matter after some time.
 This is probably due to the reaction of the sealant when it gets heated up in the chamber.
 The thermostat may also develop some issues after the sealant is used.
 You also have to use the sealant with a fresh coolant; otherwise, it won’t work as effectively.

-This gasket sealer and belt dressing comes in an eight-ounce can and is known for featuring an image of a young woman on it.
+This gasket sealer and belt dressing comes in both an eight-ounce and four-ounce can and is known for featuring an image of a young woman on it.
 It's flexible and makes assembling/disassembling the engine and transmission much easier.
 Excess Gasgacinch is easy to rub away and doesn't require any solvents.
 The sealer bonds to a variety of surfaces, including steel, aluminum, titanium, lead, magnesium, rubber, and copper.

 One of the great features of this sealer is you can use it in a variety of environments (hot, cold, wet, dry, etc.).
 It is high heat-, gasoline-, and oil-resistant.
 After curing, the sealer is flexible, fatigue-resistant, and has a high-peel and high-shear strength.
 It's ideal for use in auto, motorcycle, and truck repairs and is popular among high-performance engine builders.